P1rat3xai/Nightmare/README.md

 ## Legal Disclaimer

 > **All content, code, and techniques in this repository are for educational and authorized penetration testing only.
-Do not use any part of this project outside of controlled, isolated environments and without explicit permission.
-The authors assume no liability for misuse.**
+Do not use any part of this project outside of controlled, isolated environments and with explicit permission.
+The author is not responsible for any misuse or damages.**

 ---